 Fashion Rules Are Meant To Be Broken…

-When Molly Buckley interviewed me on WCHL this week she asked a familiar burning fashion question.
+When Molly Buckley interviewed me on WCHL a few years ago she asked a familiar burning fashion question.
 “Once and for all, when can I start wearing white?”
 Good question Molly.
 Do I give the Emily Post “by the fashion rule book” response or the answer with the regional twist?
-Molly got my wardrobe wheels spinning.
-(Thanks for planting the seed for this week’s column, Molly!)
+Molly got my wardrobe wheels spinning and planted the seed for this column.
+(Thanks Molly!)
 As a style coach, clients routinely ask me questions regarding wardrobe rules.
 So, I’m sharing a few of the most frequently asked questions and some “guidelines” to follow.